 Near Duanesburg in Schenectady County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Sherburne Tannery (was approx. 1.6 miles away but has been reported missing. ); Frost Homestead (approx. 2.1 miles away); Christ Episcopal Church (approx. 2.3 miles away); Duanesburg Reformed Presbyterian Church (approx. 2.3 miles away); a different marker also named Christ Episcopal Church William North (approx. 2.3 miles away); James Duane (approx. 2.3 miles away); Michael Righter (approx. 3 miles away).
+At least 8 other markers are within 4 miles of this location, measured as the crow flies.
+Site of Herrick Farm House (approx. 1.3 miles away); Wiggins Family Cemetery (approx. 1.6 miles away); Great Lot 92 (approx. 1.6 miles away); Frost Homestead Baptist Church (approx. 2.2 miles away); County Line Meeting House (approx. 3.6 miles away); Duanesburg Reformed Presbyterian Church (approx. 3.7 miles away); Christ Episcopal Church (approx. 3.7 miles away).
 Touch for a list and map of all markers in Duanesburg.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 30, 2011, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 374 times since then and 10 times this year.
-Photos: 1, 2, 3, 4. submitted on April 30, 2011, by Howard C. Ohlhous of Duanesburg, New York. • Bernard Fisher was the editor who published this page.
+This page was last revised on February 23, 2021.
+It was originally submitted on February 17, 2008, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 1,050 times since then and 29 times this year.
+Last updated on July 15, 2013, by Howard C. Ohlhous of Duanesburg, New York.
+Photos: 1, 2. submitted on February 17, 2008, by Howard C. Ohlhous of Duanesburg, New York.
+3. submitted on July 15, 2013, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.